 "After the last test at Imola and knowing the characteristics of this track, I was sure we would be competitive but I did not expect such a performance.
 I am keeping my feet on the ground because this race and the weather conditions suited us perhaps better than the others.
 We will have to wait and see what happens in Malaysia where it will be much hotter".

-"Honestly not, because I think if we'd a clean race last year, I think we would have seen a similar situation, in my view, because the sort of time gap we had was about that much so that's why I'm always mentioning Malaysia.
+"Honestly not, because I think if we had a clean race last year, I think we would have seen a similar situation, in my view, because the sort of time gap we had was about that much so that's why I'm always mentioning Malaysia.
 I think that race shows the true picture a little bit more compared to what it is now.
 The Melbourne track is completely ideal for us and maybe not so ideal for our competitors' tyres or cars.
 Obviously, after we saw Fernando slowing down, we all decided to slow the pace down a bit and save everything we could.
-Let’s not forget that we had a completely new engine that should last 800 km.
+Let's not forget that we had a completely new engine that should last 800 km.
 It's the first race of the season.
 The confidence is there but maybe not as much as if it was the last race of the season.
 Therefore, you just save everything as much as you can.
 While driving, I kept my ears straight ahead to pick up any strange sounds: luckily, I did not hear any?
 Is the F2004 the best car ever produced by Ferrari?
 Alright, I cannot deny it.
 The other team will not stand by and watch.
 In some occasion, it will be difficult to win".

 "I was happy with my start and it gave me a chance to run deep into the first corner and try and pass Michael, but I decided the move was too risky.
 Then I tried again at Turn 3, but there was no way round.
 I kept on pushing him hard and closed up when he got delayed a bit in traffic.
 But by then, I started having brake problems, although I kept pushing and trying to pass him up to the point of the second pit stop.
 But after the stop, the brakes did not seem to have cooled very much and I had a very long pedal.
-Combined with the extra fuel load I was worried that I might crash if I pushed too hard, so from then on I backed off".
+Combined with the extra fuel load I was worried that I might crash if I pushed too hard, so from then on, I backed off".

 "Yeah, we basically have to wait and see. but this is definitely my best shot, absolutely.
 That depends on how we see the other races but, as we said before, in all honesty, we have a fantastic team and we are so proud to work for them because, for me, the car that they have developed for the first race is incredible.
 So, we are going to have nice fights throughout the year".